 About your appointment

 We hold Diabetic Eye Screening clinics at a wide range of venues across the county throughout the year.
-These include Gloucester Royal Hospital (GRH), Cheltenham General Hospital (CGH), a small number of GP practices, community hospitals and on our mobile screening vans.
+These include Gloucestershire Royal Hospital (GRH), Cheltenham General Hospital (CGH), a small number of GP practices, community hospitals and on our mobile screening vans.
 Some evening and Saturday clinics are available.
 We also provide a Drop-in service where patients without an appointment can turn up and be screened at:

 • GRH (Orchard Centre): Monday–Friday 08:30–15.00